 From classical Indian to Scottish folk, traditional styles of music are sung within communities all around the world, forever evolving as they’re passed down the generations.
 Often, they remain there – perpetually entrenched within their cultural origins.
-Enter Sibéal Ní Chasaide (Cassidy in English), a singer bringing the centuries-old Irish style of sean-nós singing to the world via her debut EP on Decca Records.
+Enter Sibéal Ní Chasaide (Cassidy in English), a singer bringing the centuries-old Irish style of sean-nós singing to the world via her debut EP on Universal Music Ireland.

 “Ireland is so full of mystery and legends and so full of magic and that’s hopefully what my music can do”, the 20-year-old says.
 Indeed, on hearing Sibéal’s voice you are struck instantly by its mysterious beauty.
 Her pure, natural vocals, simultaneously serene yet heartfelt, reel you in and captivate you in their otherworldly intoxicating sonority.